Have questions? We're here to help!

 If the bike you take out has an issue, just return it to the closest dock and press the “wrench” button.

-Find another station on the CycleFinder/PBSC app, the Station Map, or at the station kiosk (if available).
-To avoid usage fees after 30 minutes, go to the station kiosk, press “No bike docks available?” and follow the instructions to receive an extra 15 minutes to find an available dock.
+Find another station using the mobile website at bikesharetoronto.com, the PBSC app, or at the station kiosk (if available).
+If you're at a kiosk and want to avoid overage fees go to the station kiosk, press “No bike docks available?” and follow the instructions to receive an extra 15 minutes to find an available dock.
 Alternatively, receive an extra 15 minutes to find an available station on the PBSC app by tapping the full station on the map.

 Call 911 immediately if you are injured.
 Call the police precinct where the crash occurred and file a report with a police officer to document all important information.